hey-Gana/DSA_Preperation/notes.md

   * s.alnum(): Confirms if it is alphabet or numeric
   * s.isspace(): confirms if it is a space
   * s.isascii(), s.isdecimal(), s.isupper(), s.islower() are few other built in functions in Python
+  * k=s.split("/") : Uses "/" as a delimiter and splits the string s into an list

 ## Linked Lists
 * Different types: Singly Linked Lists, Doubly Linked Lists, Circular Linked Lists etc.